google/yapf/README.rst

 ``SPLIT_BEFORE_BITWISE_OPERATOR``
     Set to ``True`` to prefer splitting before ``&``, ``|`` or ``^`` rather than after.

+``SPLIT_BEFORE_FIRST_ARGUMENT``
+    If an argument / parameter list is going to be split, then split before the first argument.

 ``SPLIT_BEFORE_LOGICAL_OPERATOR``
     Set to ``True`` to prefer splitting before ``and`` or ``or`` rather than